 “Comply or Explain”

 The Code of Corporate Governance is based on the “comply or explain” regime.
-This means that listed companies must either seek to comply with the principles and guidelines contained in the Code, or adequately explain the non-compliance.
+This means that listed companies must either seek to comply with the provisions contained in the Code, or adequately explain the variation.
+Principles are mandatory.
 Further information on “comply or explain” is found here.

 This term “constructive” means being useful; and at the very least, intended to improve something in a positive way.

-A director will be considered “directly associated” with a 10% shareholder when the director is accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of the 10% shareholder in relation to the corporate affairs of the corporation.
-A director will not be considered “directly associated” with a 10% shareholder by reason only of his or her appointment having been proposed by that 10% shareholder.
+A director will be considered “directly associated” with a substantial shareholder when the director is accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of the substantial shareholder in relation to the corporate affairs of the corporation.
+A director will not be considered “directly associated” with a substantial shareholder by reason only of his or her appointment having been proposed by that substantial shareholder.

 In the context of corporations, diversity means recognising and leveraging on the demographic differences that exist in society and companies.
 Diversity is considered a key ingredient of an effective Board.
 There are several dimensions of Board diversity.
 These include skills, experiences, knowledge of the company, gender, age, ethnicity or culture, geography and tenures.